cesium/atomic/CONTRIBUTING.md

 If you want to setup the required database using docker containers you can easily do it with [docker-compose](https://docs.docker.com/compose/install/).

 Create and start the database containers.
+You should use `linux.yml` if running on Linux and `darwin.yml` if running on macOS.

 ```
 cp .env.dev.sample .env.dev